Ramize Erer

 Ramize Erer (born 1963) is a Turkish female cartoonist, painter, short story writer and feminist.
-She breaks taboos and attacks traditional gender roles with the woman figures in her cartoons.
+She breaks taboos and attacks traditional gender roles with the female characters in her cartoons.
 She was honored with the Creative Courage Award in 2017.

 Early years

 Ramize Erer was born in Kırklareli, Turkey in 1963, the fourth of five children of a bookkeeper father and a housewife mother.
 She spent her childhood at her grandparents' home in Kırklareli, and her adolescence in Istanbul.
 While there, she spent the summer holidays with her siblings in Kırklareli, where she tried to copy the landscape paintings on the wall of her grandparents' home.
 Illustrations in the novel Oliver Twist by Charles Dickens impressed Erer.
 She studied painting at the Mimar Sinan Fine Arts University, and graduated in 1990.
 During her adolescence, Erer read feminist literature.
 It helped her feel stronger and understand that she shared similar experiences with other women.